If I had to pick a perfect small town to sum up the best of New England, Glastonbury on the east bank of the Connecticut River would come close.

 1. Riverfront Park

-On the water you’ll find a public boat launch, as well as boat storage facilities and the genteel Glastonbury Boathouse, which is rented out for weddings and events.
+On the water you’ll find a public boat launch, as well as boat storage facilities and the genteel Glastonbury Boathouse.
+This space can be rented out for weddings and events.

-There’s a fenced-in park for dog walkers, separate playgrounds for infants and bigger kids, large open fields, picnic areas and a pavilion for shelter.
+There’s a fenced park for dog walkers, separate playgrounds for infants and bigger kids, large open fields, picnic areas, and a pavilion for shelter.

 2. Glastonbury Historic District

-Glastonbury has five distinct historic districts, each furnished with architecture going back at least as far as the early 18th century.
+The town has five distinct historic districts, each furnished with architecture going back to the early 18th century and before.
+For me it’s a quaint slice of New England, and well worth a drive.

 Among the 81 buildings there’s a spectrum of styles, among them Colonial, Greek Revival and Queen Anne.

-On the Town Green you can dip into the town’s past at the Historical Society of Glastonbury, and the adjacent Green Cemetery was established in 1693, at a time when Main Street was an Indian Trail.
+On the Town Green you can dip into the town’s past at the Historical Society of Glastonbury.
+Meanwhile the adjacent Green Cemetery was established in 1693, at a time when Main Street was a Native American trail.

 3. Apple Harvest & Music Festival

-Going back to the 1970s, the Apple Harvest & Music Festival has three stages of live music, a midway packed with amusement rides, more than 100 vendors, some 25 food trucks/stalls and the much-loved Harvest Pub, which is now bigger than ever.
+Going back to the 1970s, the Apple Harvest & Music Festival has three stages of live music across the event.
+There’s a midway packed with amusement rides, as well as more than 100 vendors, and some 25 food trucks/stalls.
+I’ve got to mention the much-loved Harvest Pub, which is now bigger than ever.

-On the Sunday, one of the main events is the Angry Orchard 5K road race, a fun run in its 17th year in 2019.
-All runners aged 21 and up will can quench their thirst with a free pint of Angry Orchard cider at the Harvest Pub.
+On the Sunday, one of the main events is the Angry Orchard 5K road race, a fun run in its 20th-year when I was here.
+All runners aged 21 and up can quench their thirst with a free pint of Angry Orchard cider at the Harvest Pub.

 4. Rocky Hill-Glastonbury Ferry